 The results haven’t been encouraging in Scott Perry‘s first season as general manager of the Kings, but he remains focused on building “sustainable” long-term success, he said in an interview with Marc J. Spears of Andscape.

 Perry, who was hired to run the team in April, discusses numerous topics in the lengthy exchange, including his approach to the upcoming trade deadline.
-Sacramento has the second-worst record in the Western Conference at 8-25 and several veteran players who could interest other teams, such as DeMar DeRozan, Zach LaVine, Malik Monk, Russell Westbrook and Dennis Schröder.
+Sacramento owns the second-worst record in the Western Conference at 8-25 and has several veteran players who could interest other teams, such as DeMar DeRozan, Zach LaVine, Malik Monk, Russell Westbrook and Dennis Schröder.
 Perry plans to listen to offers over the next five weeks, but he hasn’t determined that certain players will definitely be moved.

 “I’m always going to work the phones,” he said.
 “I’m always going try to figure out how we can improve the team, both short and long term, if possible.
 But I want to be prudent and opportunistic in doing that.
 I’m not somebody who does things out of panic.
 So, it’s got to make sense for us.
 So, we’ll see.

-‘But obviously we know we’re far from a finished product, so we’ve got to be open to getting better.
+“But obviously we know we’re far from a finished product, so we’ve got to be open to getting better.
 And this is one of the vehicles that you have at your disposal in trying to get better.
 It’s seeing that there’s a trade that makes sense and fits for not only you, but it’s got to fit for the other team or teams that you’re involved with.”

 Perry recognized when he took the job that it wouldn’t be easy to transform a franchise that has only made one playoff appearance since 2007.
 That came in 2023, and the Kings have been trending downward ever since.
 They’re currently on pace for the worst record in franchise history, but Perry made it clear that he’s not looking for a “quick fix” to salvage this season at the expense of the future.

 “I was hired to build a sustainable winner,” he said.
-“So, I’m sure there’s an anomaly somewhere, but I don’t know of many quote unquote quick fixes that turn into being sustainable.
+“So, I’m sure there’s an anomaly somewhere, but I don’t know of many quote-unquote quick fixes that turn into being sustainable.
 And my vision, which is shared by top to bottom ownership and everybody in the building, is to build a sustainable winner.
 I think that takes a little more time than quick fixes.
 You got to make appropriate decisions in that at least give you the best chance to lay a foundation to grow into something that’s sustainable.
-And so that’s what we’re at. … What is a quick fix?
-It’s probably for that season or maybe one other season.
-But hopefully, my goal and vision is to get to the point that once you become a playoff team you can stay there for a while.
-And that’s when you get your chance to sustain it.”
+And so that’s what we’re at.

 Perry calls all three rookies “very hard workers” with “very good basketball IQs” and indicated that they’re the type of players he wants to build around.